-Non-payment of tuition is grounds for immediate dismissal from the program.
-Timely payments are essential for continued enrollment at The Child Development Center; however, if you anticipate difficulty with paying on time, please discuss the matter with the Business Director immediately.
+Non-payment of tuition in accordance with our payment policy is grounds for dismissal from the program and your child will not be able to attend.
+Timely payments are essential for enrollment at The Child Development Center Camp CREW program; however, if you anticipate difficulty with paying on time, please discuss the matter with the Business Director immediately.
 If alternative arrangements for payment are approved, you will be notified by the Business Director.